mdkhazar703-maker/MicroMax703/README.md

 ## Credits

 - Footprints of XIAO by hack Club Package
-- Claude to explain and identify DRC issue of Thermal relif
+- Claude to explain and identify DRC issue of Thermal relief